 macOS Name Changes

 Apple changed its naming policy with the launch of Mac OS X, known colloquially as OS X, in March 2001.
-After that release, Apple kept the major version number at 10 for nearly two decades.
-Instead of changing the major version number, Apple used a following minor number to indicate annual upgrade releases, such as version 10.1, 10.2, and 10.3.
+After that release, Apple kept the significant version number at 10 for nearly two decades.
+Instead of changing the major version number, Apple used the following minor number to indicate annual upgrade releases, including version 10.1, 10.2, and 10.3.